 You can also use it to send money in over fifty currencies that are supported by Wise.

 One important thing to understand is that the Multi Currency Account is not an actual bank account.
 Instead, it is a virtual account that has many, but not all, the features of a real bank account.

 For example, the Multi Currency Account does not accept cash, checks, nor pay interest, and it is not covered by any government-run account insurance schemes, like the Federal Deposit Insurance Corporation or the Financial Services Compensation Scheme.

 However, most customers who use Wise are looking for a cheap and easy-to-use way to quickly and safely transfer funds around the world.
 This is where a Multi Currency Account closely mimics a real bank account.

 Account holders can hold money in more than 50 currencies and transfer those funds to those currencies’ respective countries.

 As a result, customers will not incur any exchange fees.
 And as mentioned above, customers can even receive funds in many country-specific currencies, no matter where in the world the account holder happens to be physically located.

-In fact, as anyone who has extensively made cross-currency transfers using banks will have surely realized, almost all major financial institutions have taken to charging their customers exorbitantly when they are making payments that involve currency exchange.
+In fact, as anyone who has extensively made cross-currency transfers using banks will have surely realized one thing — almost all major banks charge their customers exorbitantly when making payments that involve currency exchanges.

 The insidious part is that portions of these fees are very often cleverly hidden by way of the institution offering non-market exchange rates that benefit the bank.
-Many customers don’t even realize how much of their money is being eaten up by these charges until thousands of dollars have been lost to them.
+Many customers don’t even realize how much of their money is being eaten up by these charges until thousands of dollars have been lost.

 |Currency||Market Exchange Rate|